 Compline:

-Page 119, Antiphons of Blessed Virgin Mary number I “Loving Mother ....", please pray the V & R and Collect for Our Lady for December 24th.
+Page 120, Antiphons of Blessed Virgin Mary number II “Hail, Queen of heaven", V & R and Collect in that sequence.

 This site is available for all to listen to and pray from anytime, anywhere — with unlimited access free of charge.
 If you are able or feel called to support the work of spreading this beautiful prayer of the Church, click Donate to make a donation.
 Every dollar goes to keeping these prayers open, free, available and known to all for generations to come.